jonerrr/jklm-bot/README.md

 # jklm-bot

-Very bad jklm.fun bot made withi puppeteer and typescript.
+jklm.fun bot made with Puppeteer and Typescript.

-run `npm start` to start
+run `npm start` to start or `tsc` to build.

-run `tsc` to build